-- .01 No later than ninety (90) days after receipt by the State Controller shall all debts which are not claims in process of collection be legally assigned to private counsel or private collection agencies that have been approved by the State Controller. - .02 The private counsel or private collection agencies utilized to collect debts due the State shall be selected through competition pursuant to the provisions of the procurement Code, Article 101 to 112 of Title 23, CRS.
-Criteria for the selection of private counsel or private collection agencies shall be developed by the executive director of the Department of Personnel in consultation with the State Controller, affected state agencies, and the private collection community. - .03 Before utilizing private counsel or private collection agencies to collect a debt, the State Controller shall determine that the debt is a liquidated claim due the State or a state agency.
+.01 No later than one hundred eighty (180) days after receipt by the State Controller shall all debts which are not claims in process of collection be legally assigned to private counsel or private collection agencies that have been approved by the State Controller.

-.04 The amount retained by private counsel or by a private collection agency for collection of a debt shall be at a negotiated rate.
+- .02 The private counsel or private collection agencies utilized to collect debts due the State shall be selected through competition pursuant to the provisions of the procurement Code, Article 101 to 112 of Title 23, CRS.
+Criteria for the selection of private counsel or private collection agencies shall be developed by the executive director of the Department of Personnel in consultation with the State Controller and, affected state agencies. - .03 Before utilizing private counsel or private collection agencies to collect a debt, the State Controller shall determine that the debt is a liquidated claim due the State or a state agency. - .04 The amount retained by private counsel or by a private collection agency for collection of a debt shall be at a negotiated rate within the parameters of C.R.S.24-30-202.4.